discourse/prometheus_exporter/README.md

 You can opt for custom collector logic in a multi process environment.

-This allows you better control over the amount of data transported over HTTP and also allow you to introduce custom logic into your centralized collector.

-The standard collector ships "help", "type" and "name" for every metric, in some cases you may want to avoid sending all that data.
+This allows you to completely replace the collector logic.

 First, define a custom collector, it is critical you inherit off `PrometheusExporter::Server::Collector`, also it is critical you have custom implementations for #process and #prometheus_metrics_text